wvictor14/rbiotechsalary/README.md

     - I like Monarch Money for the clarity in their UI

 - [ ] additional features
+    - [ ] top companies
+        - two columns, 1 is company, other is salary
+        - expandable
+            - show individual salaries?
+    -
     - [ ] provide alternative survey
         - many issues with existing survey, particularly relating to location
         - a survey redesign would be best but wonder if there is something less atomic

 ### Overview